simp/simp-doc/docs/security_mapping/components/pupmod/public_key_infrastructure_certificates/control.rst

 Public Key Infrastructure
 -------------------------

-Puppet has it's own public key infrastructure (PKI) that is used exclusively for the puppet application.
+Puppet has its own public key infrastructure (PKI) that is used exclusively for the puppet application.
 The PKI is used to provide access control and protect communications between the puppet master and the clients.